Topological Classification of Insulators: III. Non-interacting Spectrally-Gapped Systems in All Dimensions: Locality

-It turns out that the classification of $\rho_{\mathrm{nu}}(\ZZ^d)$ is much closer to the \nameref{table:Kitaev}, again, at least at the level of $K$-theory \cite{EwertMeyer2019CoarseGeometryTopologicalPhases}.
-However, we find it somewhat unappealing due to tensoring with an infinite-dimensional internal fiber, and moreover, we do not know how to lift these $K$-theory results to $\pi_0$-results.
+It turns out that the classification of $\rho_{\mathrm{nu}}(\ZZ^d)$ is much closer to the \nameref{table:Kitaev}, again, at least at the level of $K$-theory \cite{EwertMeyer2019CoarseGeometryTopologicalPhases}. \revdel{However, we find it somewhat unappealing due to tensoring with an infinite-dimensional internal fiber, and moreover, we do not know how to lift these $K$-theory results to $\pi_0$-results.} This is an important and natural stabilized/infinite-fiber model.
+Our problem is different: we keep the internal fiber finite and ask for path-components of the corresponding Hamiltonian space.
+To our knowledge, the Roe-algebraic literature in this direction has so far produced $K$-theory calculations rather than non-stable homotopy classifications of fixed-fiber Hamiltonians.

 Here, instead, we will study yet another notion of locality.
 In \cite{ChungShapiro2023} we identified a one-dimensional mode of locality we termed $\Lambda$-locality. \begin{defn}[$\Lambda$-locality] Let $\Lambda := \chi_\NN(X)$ be the projection onto the right half space of $\calH_1$.
 We term an operator $A\in\calB(\calH_1)$ to be $\Lambda$-local iff $[A,\Lambda]\in\calK$. \end{defn} Clearly the set of all $\Lambda$-local operators forms a $C^\ast$-algebra, and moreover, in studying the topological properties of $\Lambda$-local operators, the spatial structure of $\calH_1$ gets washed away and all that matters is that we single out some fixed projection $\Lambda$ on some separable Hilbert space $\calH$, such that $\dim \im \Lambda,\dim \ker \Lambda$ are both infinite.